wiseman-timelord/10NoiseBoard/README.md

 # Noise8Board

 ### STATUS
 Alpha.
-Very early stages, working between, gpt4 and claude sonnet.
+Very early stages, using both, gpt4 and claude sonnet.
 - It is silently exiting at the end of playing a sample, this now requires detailed debut statements and investigating.
 - Further Test and Debug.
 - Ensure to try multiple formats.